The cosmic consequences and the constraints on HN-gravity: Hoyle-Narlikar Creation Field Theory

-where $ k $ sets the late-time value and $ \alpha $ controls the characteristic time scale.
-In our analysis, we adopt $k=0.18$ and $ \alpha=1.05 $.
 As shown in Fig.~\ref{fig:1}, the field starts from zero at $ t = 0 $, grows rapidly during the early epoch, and asymptotically approaches the constant value $ k $ at late times.
-This behaviour provides a smooth and physically consistent description of a creation process that is initially strong but stabilizes as the universe evolves, effectively acting as a negative-pressure component influencing cosmic acceleration.
+This behaviour provides a smooth and bounded evolution for the creation field.
+It rises during the early stage of the universe and settles to a constant value at late times, which matches how the $ \mathcal{C} $-field is expected to behave in Hoyle-Narlikar gravity.
+Other choices, such as exponential or power laws, can grow without limit or lead to unrealistic behaviour, so the $ \tanh $ form is a practical and well-behaved option.